c-mertes/RNAseq-ASHG19/README.md

 1. Communicate with your peers in person (most important) or on Slack!
 1. Ask for help on Slack if needed

+If you run into any problems, feel free to check out our [FAQ](https://tinyurl.com/y496ph8x).
 If you are new to programming in R or to notebooks in general have a look into the [getting started guide](https://colab.research.google.com/drive/1KCvunOIUTny_moZppDmcJVkt-Zm0jwf5).

 ## Relevant presentations during ASHG2019